jonfast565/Localbox/README.md

 ## TLS notes

-Localbox uses mTLS for peer connections and expects three PEM files:
+Localbox uses TLS 1.3 with mutual authentication and expects three PEM files:

 - `--tls-cert-path` (leaf certificate)
 - `--tls-key-path` (PKCS#8 private key)
 - `--tls-ca-cert-path` (CA bundle used to authenticate peers)

 If these files are missing or invalid, Localbox generates a new local CA + leaf cert and attempts to write them to the configured paths.
+The running daemon automatically reloads TLS materials when any of the files change, so you can rotate certificates without restarting.

 For multiple machines to connect, each node must trust the other nodes' CA certificates (for example, by distributing CA certs and concatenating them into the `--tls-ca-cert-path` bundle on every node).